Characteristics of Victorian Novel

 Victorian literature is known for its meticulous attention to detail.
 Writers of this era painted vivid pictures of people, places, and things in their stories.

-They described everything in great detail, from the characters’ appearances and emotions to the settings and even the most miniature objects.
-This level of detail made the stories come alive for readers, allowing them to immerse themselves in the fictional world.
+They described everything in great detail, from the characters’ appearances and emotions to the settings and even the smallest details.